-Financial Aid.
-If you wish to receive financial aid at your transfer university, indicate this on the admission application, request information about application procedures and any separate application form the university may use, and ask your campus Office of Student Services to provide a financial aid transcript to the transfer university.
+Financial aid.
+If you wish to receive financial aid at your transfer university, indicate this on the admission application, request information about application procedures and any separate application form the university may use, and ask your campus.
+Office of Student Services to request a financial aid transcript for your transfer university.

-Transfer Problems.
+Transfer problems.
 If you encounter transfer credit problems or other transfer related problems, consult your campus Office of Student Services.
-If you have specific questions about other University of Wisconsin System institutions, contact the Admissions Office on the specific campus or call the toll free UW-HELP number (1-800-362-3020).
+If you have specific questions about other University of Wisconsin System institutions, contact the Admissions Office on the specific campus or call the toll-free UW HELP number (1-800-442-8459).

-Transcript Request.
+Transcript request.
 If you want your official UW Centers transcript sent to another institution, or if you want a copy for yourself, the request must be submitted in writing (telephone requests are not accepted).
-Request forms are available from the campus Office of Student Services or you may send a letter of request to UW Centers Office of the Registrar, 150 E. Gilman, P.O.
+Request forms are available from the campus Office of Student Services or you may send a letter of request to UW Centers Office of the Registrar, 150 E. Gilman St., P.O.
 Box 8680, Madison, WI 53708-8680.
 There is a \$3 charge for each transcript.
-No transcript will be furnished to a student who owes a UW Center a fine, money, or materials or to a student who has a delinquent account for a loan, such as an NDSL loan, obtained through the UW Centers Financial Aid Office.
+Transcripts will not be furnished for a student who has an outstanding obligation to the UW Centers (e.g., owes a fine, money, materials, or financial aid).
 The UW Centers does not issue copies of official transcripts or documents that it has received from other institutions.